yrochat/twitterplayssnake/README.md

 # twitterplayssnake
-The package provides a simple snake game, simple visual outputs, and simple commands to deal with inputs from Twitter.
+These scripts provide a simple snake game, simple visual outputs, and simple commands to deal with inputs from Twitter.

+The Twitter account is [@letsplaysnake](http://twitter.com/letsplaysnake)